MazontheMoon/coddy-python/README.md

 ### August

+#### 31 - Welcome to the Eld World
+Store Welcome to the Eld World in a variable eld.
+Print the variable followed by ! using print.

+eld = 'Welcome to the Eld World' print(eld + '!')

 #### 30 - Superexiguity Challenge
 Write a program that receives an integer as input and prints 'Even' if the number is even and 'Odd' if the number is odd.